Aquilops | Eagle-Faced Dinosaur from the Early Cretaceous

 HolotypeOMNH 34557

-The Aquilops, whose name is derived from the Latin “aquila” for “eagle” and the Greek “ops” for “face,” is a captivating creature from the past.
-Its name reflects its most distinctive feature—a beaked face that bears a striking resemblance to that of an eagle.
+Aquilops, name is derived from the Latin “aquila” for “eagle” and the Greek “ops” for “face.”
+It was given the name based on its beaked face that bears a striking resemblance to that of an eagle.
 This unique characteristic sets it apart from many of its dinosaur contemporaries.

-In addition to belonging to the Ceratopsia group, the Aquilops is a member of the Ceratopsid family.
-Its genus is Aquilops, and the type species is Aquilops americanus.
-Therefore, this classification places it within a group of herbivorous dinosaurs known for their beaked faces and frilled necks.
+Belonging to the Ceratopsia group, A. americanus is a member of the group of herbivorous dinosaurs known for their beaked faces and frilled necks.

-The Aquilops lived during the Early Cretaceous period, specifically from the Middle Albian to Late Albian epoch.
-This places its existence between 109 to 99.6 million years ago, a time when the Earth was undergoing significant changes in climate and geography.
+Aquilops lived during the Early Cretaceous period, specifically from the Middle Albian to Late Albian epoch. between 109 to 99.6 million years ago.

 Fossil Evidence

 The first and only known specimen of this dinosaur was found by Scott Madsen in 1997 in Montana, USA.
 At first, it was thought to be a specimen of Zephyrosaurus, but further examination revealed it to be a new species entirely.
-This partial skull, found in Carbon County in southern Montana, was the first of its kind, marking a significant moment in the field of paleontology.
+This partial skull, found in Carbon County in southern Montana, was the first of its kind, marking a significant find among ceratopsians.

 It wasn’t until 2014 that this fossil was officially described by a team of paleontologists including Andrew Farke, W. Desmond Maxwell, Richard L. Cifelli, and Matthew J. Wedel.
 This team undertook the task of studying the fossil in detail, eventually determining that it represented a new species within the Ceratopsia group.